Getdeck/Getdeck.github.io/beiboot/client.md

 sidebar_position: 4
 description: Options for Beiboot to be used from a client
 ---
-There are currently three options available to work with Beiboot clusters:
+There are a couple of options available to work with Beiboot clusters:
 1. Using the `deck` CLI with a `beiboot` provider
+2. Using `beibootctl` to manage Beiboot clusters and connect to them
+3. [A REST API](https://github.com/Getdeck/beiboot-api) and a [Desktop application](https://github.com/Getdeck/beiboot-desktop) (both are currently in the making)
-2. Working with `kubectl` directly
+4. Working with `kubectl` directly (just creating and deleting *beiboot* objects)
-3. Using the Python client
+5. Using the Python client

 ## Using `deck` CLI With Provider `beiboot`
 The `deck` CLI from version **0.9.0+** integrated Beiboot as [supported cluster provider](/docs/deckfile-specs/#provider).